ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/agent-security-aws.md

 ## Information security

-The agents communicate to AWS API Gateway Manager, API Manager, APIGateway Manager, and AMPLIFY CENTRAL servers over TLS-encrypted HTTP connections by default.
+The agents communicate to AWS API Gateway Manager, API Manager, APIGateway Manager, and Amplify Central servers over TLS-encrypted HTTP connections by default.
 Except for AWS API Gateway Manager, the agents can be configured to enforce various TLS protocol versions.
 You can specify both a minimum and a maximum version.
 The default minimum version is TLS1.2, and the default maximum version is TLS1.3.
 Either of these values can be changed to one of the following: TLS1.0, TLS1.1, TLS1.2, TLS1.3.
 For additional information, see [Deploy agents - advanced functionality](/docs/central/connect-aws-gateway/deploy-your-agents-1/).

 Agents can also be configured to use one or more specific SSL.
 The ciphers that are configured within the agents to be used by default are: